mars0i/masonclj/doc/README.md

 See [params.md](https://github.com/mars0i/masonclj/blob/master/doc/params.md)
-for documentation on the `defparams` macro in the `masonclj.params` package.
-It does two things:
+for documentation on the `defparams` macro in the `masonclj.params` package.  `defparams` does two things:

 1. Generates a series of coordinated definitions for model parameters.
 It's useful to include a series of related definitions